 Most Popular Sites for Installing Sliding Doors

-Sliding doors have gained more and more space in interior design projects, from the separation of rooms to closets in the bedrooms and in the kitchen.
+Sliding doors have gained more and more space in interior design projects, from the separation of environments to cabinets in the bedrooms and in the kitchen.
 See where they are most used:

 The rooms always need privacy, however, they can be opened in apartments so that the feeling of amplitude is greater.
 Therefore, the sliding door is a great choice for these rooms.
 The most commonly used material is wood, which completely blocks visibility.